Susan L. Solomon

 Susan Lynn Solomon (August 23, 1951 – September 8, 2022) was an American executive and lawyer.
 She was the chief executive officer and co-founder of the New York Stem Cell Foundation (NYSCF).

-Early life
+Early life and education

 Solomon was born in Brooklyn on August 23, 1951.
 Her father, Seymour Solomon, was the co-founder of Vanguard Records alongside his brother, Maynard; her mother, Ruth (Katz), was a pianist and worked as a manager of concert musicians.
 Solomon attended the Fieldston School.
 She then studied history at New York University, graduating with a bachelor's degree in 1975.
-Three years later, she obtained a Juris Doctor from Rutgers University School of Law, where she was an editor of the Law Review.
+Three years later, she obtained a Juris Doctor from Rutgers University School of Law, where she was an editor of the Rutgers Law Review.

 Career

 Solomon started her career as an attorney at Debevoise & Plimpton, and worked in the legal profession until 1981.
 She subsequently held executive positions at MacAndrews & Forbes and APAX (formerly MMG Patricof and Co.).
 She was the founder and President of Sony Worldwide Networks, the chairman and CEO of Lancit Media Productions, an Emmy award-winning television production company, and then served as the founding CEO of Sotheby's website prior to founding her own strategic management consulting firm Solomon Partners LLC in 2000.

 Solomon was a founding Board member of the Global Alliance for iPSC Therapies (GAiT) and New Yorkers for the Advancement of Medical Research (NYAMR).
 She served on the Board of the College Diabetes Network and was a board member for the Centre for Commercialization of Regenerative Medicine.
 She also served on the board of directors of the Regional Plan Association of New York, where she was a member of the nominating and governance committee.
 She previously sat on the strategic planning committee for the Empire State Stem Cell Board.